rust-lang-nursery/rust-cookbook/src/about.md

 cd my-example
 ```

-Now, we also need to add the necessary crates to [Cargo.toml, as
+Now, we also need to add the necessary crates to [Cargo.toml], as
 indicated by the crate badges, in this case just "rand".
 To do so,
 we'll use the `cargo add` command, which is provided by the
 [`cargo-edit`] crate, which we need to install first: